 Moses’ act was not magic.
 Our sages (Talmud, Rosh Hashana 29a) say that when Moses pointed his hands toward heaven, he was reminding the Jews to look to heaven for God’s assistance to defeat their enemy.
-They prevailed when they did so, and if they forgot about God and relied solely on themselves, the enemy would prevail.
+When they did so, they prevailed, and if they forgot about God and relied solely on themselves, the enemy would prevail.

 We should apply this spiritual lesson to all aspects of life.
 For example, our sages remind doctors that God is the ultimate healer (Kiddushin 82a), and the prophet urges us to acknowledge that God provides our livelihood (Malachi 3:10).

 There is an important caveat.
 We must do our part, visit a doctor and work for a living, and God will do His part; otherwise, we are left to our own efforts.

 This message is also found in this week’s Torah reading that describes the Manna bread that God provided the Jewish people while in the desert.
 Every day, they collected just enough for their needs for that day.
 However, on the sixth day, God provided them a double portion (Exodus 16:29) for Friday and the Sabbath day of rest.
 This story reaffirms that in addition to our endeavors, it is God Who ultimately provides for our needs.

 This message is so central to Judaism we commemorate it at each Shabbat meal by placing two loaves of challah bread on our table.